FlyoungOvO/algorithm_notes/README.md

-This repository is using for recording my algorithm codes and some notes.
+This repository is using for keeping my algorithm codes and some notes.